 The Veterans Department at The Mesothelioma Center specializes in getting veterans’ VA claims approved for benefits.
 U.S. Army Capt.
 Aaron Munz, director of the Veterans Department, is well versed in helping people navigate the complicated VA claims process.
 He has the knowledge and resources to guide you each step along the way.

 The VA recognizes mesothelioma as a service-connected medical condition.
-We can help you gather evidence to prove your disease is asbestos-related and show the majority of your exposures to asbestos occurred during your military service.
+We can help you gather evidence to prove your disease is asbestos-related and show the majority of your exposures to the mineral occurred during your military service.
 We also can help you explore other potential avenues of compensation and answer frequently asked questions you might have regarding claims and benefits.

 In a war situation, the last thing you would ever think about is asbestos exposure.
 But it happened to a lot of good people.
 When you see guys getting asbestos-related diseases years after they served, you want to help, and I have that opportunity here.”